TheHive-Project/TheHiveDocs/TheHive4/README.md

 ## Guides

-- [Installation and configuration guides](Installation/README.md) : contain step-by-step instructions to install TheHive 4 for differents operating systems as well as with binaries archive.
+- [Installation and configuration guides](Installation/README.md) : contain step-by-step installation instructions for TheHive 4 for different operating systems as well as corresponding binary archives.
-- [Migration guide](Administration/Migration.md): how to migrate your data from TheHive 3.4.0+
+- [Migration guide](Administration/Migration.md): how to migrate your data from TheHive 3.4.0+.
-- [Administration guides](Administration/README.md): can help you leverage or enable more advanced features, or setup a more complex architecture
+- [Administration guides](Administration/README.md): can help you leverage or enable more advanced features, or setup a more complex architecture.
-- [User guides](User/README.md): including a [Quick start guide](User/Quick-start.md) to get your TheHive ready to use
+- [User guides](User/README.md): including a [Quick start guide](User/Quick-start.md) to get your instance of TheHive ready to use.

+## Webhooks & TheHive 4.0-RC1
+Webhooks have not been integrated in TheHive 4.0-RC1.
+They are now part of a new notification system that is almost ready but which still needs some work.
+We couldn't integrate it in RC1.
+However, it will be introduced in a future RC, before the stable release and then webhooks will make a reappearance.

 ## License
 TheHive is an open source and free software released under the [AGPL](https://github.com/TheHive-Project/TheHive/blob/master/LICENSE) (Affero General Public License).
 We, TheHive Project, are committed to ensure that TheHive will remain a free and open source project on the long-run.